kkhetarpal/Literature/RL/SuttonBartoSilver/Off-PolicyMethodswithApproximation.md

 If we look at the consecutive TD error updates, we would see that w will diverge to infinity.
 Moreover, the system renders unstable.
 The key here is that "under o↵-policy training because the behavior policy might select actions on those other transitions which the target policy never would."

 - Baird's counterxample further demonstrates how even a larger complete MDP shows instability with off-policy learning.
 The example shows that even the simplest combination of bootstrapping and function approximation can be unstable if the updates are not done according to the on-policy distribution.

+**The Deadly Triad**
+- Danger of instability and divergence arises if all three of the following are used:
+ * Function Approximation - significantly generalizing from large numbers of examples
+ * Off-policy training - learning about a policy from data not due to that policy, as in Q-learning, where we learn about the greedy policy from data with a necessarily more exploratory policy
+ * Bootstrapping - learning value estimates from other value estimates,as in dynamic programming and temporal-difference learning
+- The danger is
+ * not due to control
+ * not due to learning or to uncertainities about the environmnet